NimbleUser/apex-style-guide/index.md

 ### 1.2 - Guide notes

 Example code in this document is **non-normative**.
-That is, while the examples are in NimbleUser Style, they may not illustrate the _only_ stylish way to represent the code.
+That is, while the examples are in Salesforce BT Style, they may not illustrate the _only_ stylish way to represent the code.
 Optional formatting choices made in examples should not be enforced as rules.

 ## 2 - Source file basics